puppetlabs/puppet-docs/source/pe/2.0/console_live_resources.markdown

 Cloning Resources
 -----

 You can use the "clone resource" links on a resource's inspect view to make it identical on all of the selected nodes.
-This lets you make your systems more alike without having to write any Puppet code.
+This lets you make your population of nodes more alike without having to write any Puppet code.

 Clicking the clone link for one of the variants will raise a confirmation dialog.
 You can change the set of selected nodes before clicking the "preview" button.